-Dr. Peter J. Ricketts was appointed Acadia’s 16th President and Vice-Chancellor in April 2017, beginning his six-year term in July, 2017.
-Born in Harrogate, Yorkshire and raised in Bournemouth on the south coast of England, Dr. Ricketts earned his BA (Honours) in Geography at the University of Nottingham in 1974 and his PhD from the University of Southampton in 1982.
-He is internationally recognized for his expertise in coastal zones and ocean management.
+Dr. Peter J. Ricketts was appointed Acadia’s 16th President and Vice-Chancellor in April 2017, beginning his six-year term in July 2017.
+Born in Harrogate, Yorkshire and raised in Bournemouth on the south coast of England, Dr. Ricketts earned his BA (Honours) degree in Geography at the University of Nottingham in 1974 and his PhD from the University of Southampton in 1982.
+He is internationally-recognized for his expertise in coastal zones and ocean management.

-Dr. Ricketts has served as Provost and Vice-President (Academic) at Carleton University in Ottawa since 2009.
-He has extensive experience as a senior university administrator, having also served as Vice-President (Academic and Research) and Professor of Geography at Nipissing University, in North Bay, ON between 2006 and 2009; as President (2004-2005) and Vice-President, Academic and Professor of Geography (2000-2004) at Okanagan University College; as Dean of Graduate Studies and Professor in the School for Resource and Environmental Studies at Dalhousie University (1995-2000) in Halifax, and he was the first Director of Research at Saint Mary’s University (1989-1994), also in Halifax.
-Ricketts served two terms as President (1998-99 and 1999-2000) and one term as Vice-President (1997-1998) of the Canadian Association of Graduate Studies, and is currently Chair of the Canadian Bureau for International Education’s Internationalization Leaders Network and Director of Ontario Universities International.
+Dr. Ricketts’ appointment at Acadia brings him back to Nova Scotia, where he began his full-time academic career as an Assistant Professor of Geography at Saint Mary’s University in Halifax in 1979.
+Before his appointment at Acadia, Dr. Ricketts served as Provost and Vice-President (Academic) at Carleton University in Ottawa from 2009 to 2017, where he was also Professor of Geography and Environmental Studies.
+He has extensive experience as a senior university administrator, having also served as Vice-President (Academic and Research) at Nipissing University, in North Bay, ON (2006-2009); Vice-President, Academic and then President of Okanagan University College (2000-2005) in Kelowna, BC; Dean of Graduate Studies at Dalhousie University (1995-2000) in Halifax, NS, and the first Director of Research at Saint Mary’s University (1989-1994).
+Ricketts served two terms as President (1998-99 and 1999-2000) and one term as Vice-President (1997-1998) of the Canadian Association of Graduate Studies.

-Dr. Ricketts is married to Maryann, and has two teenage children, Sean and Danielle, and a rescue dog named Willy.
-He is an avid soccer fan, supporting his home team of Bournemouth and still regularly playing soccer with colleagues at Carleton.
-In addition to soccer, Dr. Ricketts enjoys all kinds of sports, music, especially classical and folk, playing guitar, painting, hiking, and family vacations.
+Dr. Ricketts is married to Maryann and has two teenage children, Sean and Danielle, and a rescue poodle named Willy.
+He is an avid soccer fan, supporting his home team of Bournemouth and was still regularly playing soccer with colleagues at Carleton up to his departure (he scored a goal with the last kick of his final game!).
+In addition to soccer, Dr. Ricketts enjoys all kinds of sports, music (especially classical and folk), playing the guitar, painting, hiking, and family vacations.